yesterdayne/yesterdayne/README.md

 if you have a skin from the same show/game/whatever as me, feel free to sit next to me and hang if you want! just don't expect me to really talk much, but i don't mind if we silently vibe around each other!

+if its not obvious i am currently obsessed with princess bubblegum from adventure time. specifically her vampireworld counterpart from fionna and cake, but i love all bonnies. she makes me feel unwell and i want to smash her with a hammer. i am literally thinking of her like constantly she's like a stupid little pink parasite and i NEED to be euthanized.

 ummm i don't generally do DNI's (i will usually figure out if i want to talk to you or not fairly quickly) but i will say if u are someone who thinks princess bubblegum is similar to hitler or think she's a groomer or something literally GET AWAY FROM HER!!!
 GET A JOB!!!!! i will not want to talk to you

 also on that note, if you are a sasuke/naruto shipper i support you & your ship is valid but i don't want to talk about naruto with you!! sorry!! it is a weird leftover aversion from my childhood that never went away. i will still converse with you if you want, just you know, not about naruto haha.